LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-We calculate how many rows there are with NA's in it.
+First I calculate how many rows there are with NA's in it.

 ```r
 sum(is.na(activitydata))